Formiga (footballer, born 1978): International career

 Formiga retired from the Brazil national team in 2016 but returned in 2018 to compete in the Copa América Femenina in Chile.
 She also appeared for Brazil at the 2019 World Cup, becoming the oldest player in the tournament's history at the age of 41.

 On 1 December 2020, Formiga played her 200th match with Brazil in an 8–0 win over Ecuador.
 Formiga played in the 2020 Summer Olympics, to become the first female player to participate in seven Olympic Games.

 In November 2021, she announced her second retirement from the Brazil national team.
-On 26 November 2021, Formiga played her last match for Brazil in their 6–1 win over India at the 2021 International Women's Football Tournament of Manaus, officially retiring from the national team.
+On 26 November 2021, aged 43, Formiga played her last match for Brazil in their 6–1 win over India at the 2021 International Women's Football Tournament of Manaus, officially retiring from the national team.